mimopo/jquery.mmp.barcodereader/README.md

 # Barcode Reader
-This jQuery plugin handles the output of an barcode scanner when a DOM element is focused.
+This jQuery plugin handles the barcode scanner output when a DOM element is focused.
-It will listen all keyboard inputs inside de DOM element and it will fire the following events:
+It will listen to all keyboard inputs inside de DOM element and it will fire the following events:

 ## Events